Most expats have thought about buying a condo in Thailand at one time or another.

-The lady went on to explain the market and how developers were consistently making condos near stations smaller to maximise profits and squeeze buyers.
-The scarcer the land to build on the higher the blocks will go and the smaller the apartments will become.
+The lady went on to explain the market and how developers were increasingly making condos near stations smaller to maximize profits and squeeze higher prices out of buyers/renters.

-Moreover, I know you're excited about living in Thailand or owning a holiday rental, but as we all know, Thailand has a way of blinding us to certain realities, and condos is one of those.
-Would you shed out £60,000 back home for a rabbit hutch, an unfurnished one at that?
+I know you're excited about living in Thailand or owning a holiday home, but as we all know, Thailand has a way of blinding us to certain realities.

 Make sure you do the math.
 What often seems cheap in Thailand isn't all that cheap when you make a market comparison.
 Compare how much you are paying per sq.mt with what you'd pay back home.